+FDLE excels at conducting multi-jurisdictional investigations such as sex trafficking.
 Child sex trafficking and international human trafficking are two priority areas in which FDLE partners with law enforcement and non-governmental organizations to identify victims and disrupt and dismantle criminal organizations preying on the most vulnerable population.
-Because sex trafficking is multi-jurisdictional, FDLE is well positioned to conduct these types of investigations.
 The 2019 Legislature charged the department with collecting criminal history records of persons found guilty or who enter a plea of nolo contendere for soliciting, inducing, enticing or procuring another to commit prostitution, lewdness or assignation in the Solicitation for Prostitution Public Database.
 The database was added, by statute, to FDLE in January of 2021.
+In that time, 198 individuals have been added to the internal database.
+93 individuals have been confirmed as qualifying and are on the Public Database.
+95 individuals are still pending confirmation of their qualification status.
 The purpose of the database is to curb the profitability of human trafficking and provide both law enforcement and the public a place of reference for persons potentially involved in human trafficking.